-Last week I was down with the flu that is sweeping the United States.
+Years ago I was down with the flu that was sweeping the United States.
 I have to say, my recovery was really pretty quick.
 I owe this to my diligent use of essential oils, avoidance of dairy, gallons of water and absolute quiet and rest to allow my body to heal.
 Today I’d like to share what oils I used and my methods of application.

-But first, let get clear on what the flu is, exactly.
+But first, let’s take a look at what the flu is, exactly.

 Influenza, commonly shortened to “flu,” is an extremely contagious respiratory illness caused by influenza A or B viruses.
 Flu appears most frequently in winter and early spring.
 The flu virus attacks the body by spreading through the upper and/or lower respiratory tract.

 What’s the different between a cold and a flu?

 The early symptoms of the common cold and flu are pretty similar – congestion, sneezing, coughing, headache – but that’s where it ends.
 I thought I was hatching a cold until I started to feel achey, have the chills and run a fever.

 How can essential oils help with flu relief?

 For one thing, essential oilscan help your symptoms from getting worse once they’ve set in.
 Essential oils can help keep your sinuses and head clear from congestion, loosen stubborn mucous in the lungs, help you sleep, soothe pain and keep the rest of the house/office/daycare/school etc. from catching illness that’s going around.
 Remember, antibiotics can’t do a thing for influenza because it’s a viral disease and only bacterial infections respond to antibiotics.
 So get out your essential oils!